-Please apply online at http://hr.uconn.edu/jobs/, Staff Positions, Search #494968 to upload a resume, cover letter, and contact information for three (3) professional references.
+Please apply online at https://hr.uconn.edu/jobs, Staff Positions, Search #496613 to upload a resume, cover letter, and contact information for three (3) professional references.
 This job posting is scheduled to be removed at 11:55 p.m.
 Eastern time on August 9, 2022.
 All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.

 The University of Connecticut is a national leader among public research universities, with more than 32,000 students seeking answers to critical questions in classrooms, labs, and the community.
 A culture of innovation drives this pursuit of knowledge throughout the University’s network of campuses.
 Connecticut’s commitment to higher education helps UConn attract students who thrive in the most competitive environments, as well as globally renowned faculty members.
 Our school pride is fueled by a history of success that has made us a standout in Division I athletics.
 UConn fosters a diverse and vibrant culture that meets the needs and seizes the opportunities of a dynamic global society.

 The University of Connecticut is committed to building and supporting a multicultural and diverse community of students, faculty and staff.
 The diversity of students, faculty and staff continues to increase, as does the number of honors students, valedictorians and salutatorians who consistently make UConn their top choice.
 More than 100 research centers and institutes serve the University’s teaching, research, diversity, and outreach missions, leading to UConn’s ranking as one of the nation’s top research universities.
 UConn’s faculty and staff are the critical link to fostering and expanding our vibrant, multicultural and diverse University community.
 As an Affirmative Action/Equal Employment Opportunity employer, UConn encourages applications from women, veterans, people with disabilities and members of traditionally underrepresented populations.